aaronparker/aaronparker.github.io/_posts/2007-03-29-adventures-in-access-gateway-45-upgrade.md

 <img border="0" src="http://stealthpuppy.com/wp-content/uploads/2007/03/1000.14.1177.AccessGateway.gif" />

 Far more appealing don't you think?
-A little &#8216;Microsofty' I know, but much better.
+A little 'Microsofty' I know, but much better.
 On graphics too, don't forget that the Access Gateway only handles GIF files; don't use PNGs like I did.

 The upgrade of the Access Gateway appliance itself was very straightforward.
 I made a backup of the configuration and then uploaded the 4.5 upgrade.
 After a reboot, I uploaded the 4.5.1 hotfix and it looked good â€“ just as expected.
-I then connected the Access Gateway to my new AAC farm and then thought that all was well until I ran into the dreaded &#8216;[Protocol Driver Error](http://www.google.com/search?hl=en&rls=com.microsoft%3Aen-AU&q=%22protocol+driver+error%22+site%3Asupport.citrix.com)&#8216;.
+I then connected the Access Gateway to my new AAC farm and then thought that all was well until I ran into the dreaded '[Protocol Driver Error](http://www.google.com/search?hl=en&rls=com.microsoft%3Aen-AU&q=%22protocol+driver+error%22+site%3Asupport.citrix.com)'.

 What I'd missed was adding the Secure Ticket Authorities to the Access Gateway properties (through Gateway Appliances properties / Secure Ticket Authority option).
 Something so simple that cost me about Â½ hour of my time chasing my tail.
 What have I learnt from this?
 1. Blog about it so I won't forget for next time and 2.
 Use a checklist when installing the Access Gateway.

-Now all that I'm left with is a &#8216;500 Internal Server Error' when I restart the AAC services but that can wait for another time.
+Now all that I'm left with is a '500 Internal Server Error' when I restart the AAC services but that can wait for another time.